-If you own and rent out a building in an apartment complex, duplex or townhouse, Strata insurance provides specialised cover for buildings, shared areas and contents, such as gym equipment and washing machines.
+If you own and rent out a building in an apartment complex, duplex or townhouse, depending on the policy, Strata insurance can provide cover for buildings, shared areas and contents, such as gym equipment and washing machines.

-If you’re ready to protect your home and valuables, get a quote for Home and Contents Insurance now.
+If you’re ready to protect your home and valuables, compare from iSelect’s range of home & contents policies and providers*.